a-patel/aws-dotnet-labs/README.md

 ## Give a Star! :star:

-Feel free to request an issue on github if you find bugs or request a new feature.
-Your valuable feedback is much appreciated to better improve this project.
-If you find this useful, please give it a star to show your support for this project.
+Feel free to request an issue on GitHub if you find bugs or request a new feature.
+Your valuable feedback is much appreciated to improve this project better.
+If you find this helpful, please give it a star to support this project.

 ## Support :telephone: